dashpay/platform/packages/js-dash-sdk/docs/wallet/accounts.md

 When Wallet is initialized with `mnemonic`, it holds multiple Accounts according to BIP44.
 Each Account holds the keys needed to make a payments from it.

-Wallet's `getAccount` method used to access account
+Wallet's `getAccount` method used to access an account:

 ```js
 const client = new Dash.Client({